 Professory of church history and director of BC's Institute of Medieval Philosophy and Theology, Stephen F. Brown, was recently elected vice president of the Academy of Catholic Theology (ACT).
 BC News

 Graduate Director, Richard Gaillardetz, becomes the president of the Catholic Theological Society of America (CTSA).
 BC News

 An article by David Hollenbach, S.J., co-authored with Thomas Shannon, is part of a special issue of America magazine that has received the 2013 first place award from the Catholic Press Association for Best Coverage of Religious Liberty Issues.
 The article is titled “A Balancing Act: Catholic Teaching on the Church’s Rights—and the Rights of All” and it appeared on March 5, 2012 in the issue of America on “Religious Liberty,” with other articles by Bishop Blase Cupich and by Prof. Mary Ann Glendon.
 The Association described the issue this way: “A wide-reaching, but thorough reflection on religious liberty today.
 Timely and informed, with pressing issues at the forefront.
 Staggering in its breadth and grasp.”

 25 Years at BC

-Congratulations to Professor John Darr and Professor Stephen Pope.
+Congratulations to professors John Darr and Stephen Pope.
 Both are celebrating 25 years at Boston College and will be recognized at a special dinner by university President William P. Leahy, SJ.
 Boston College Chronicle